 It depends on the length of sentence you receive from the court.
 The longer the sentence, the longer the requirements last.
 The following is a guide to the length of time the requirements last:

-Yes, those under 18 years at time of sentencing are also obliged to notify the Gardaí – but the periods are shorter.
+Those under 18 years at time of sentencing are also obliged to notify the Gardaí – but the periods are shorter.
 They are as follows:

-Yes.
 Anyone subject to the requirements for a period of 12 years (or 6 years in the case of someone under 18 years of age) can apply to the court for an order discharging them from having to notify the Gardaí on the grounds that the interests of the common good is not being served by you being obliged to continue to notify.
-You should apply to the court which imposed the prison sentence originally.
-The application may be made by you or by a solicitor on your behalf.
-Court staff will assist in making the application if you have any difficulties.
-There is no charge for an application.
+The application can be made once 8 years (or 4 years in the case of someone under 18 years of age) has passed.

 Anyone applying to the court is allowed to bring forward any witness to the court who will give evidence on their behalf or in regard to their character, for example, a doctor who had treated you or the director of a drugs rehabilitation programme which you attended.